BEST WESTERN PLUS Americania

 You'll no doubt enjoy the lush, and expansive fairways across 18 holes and 6,743 yards at TPC Harding Park.
 Opened in 2003, TPC Harding Park was designed by Chris Gray.
 The course at TPC Harding features a slope rating of 124, with a course rating of 72.1, making it a fun challenge in the Bay Area.

-Visitors from nearby cities like San Francisco and Oakland are sure to visit the California Memorial Stadium during the fall to watch all the thrilling action of the college football.
+Visit the Bay Area and drive in from cities like San Francisco and Oakland.
+Be sure to visit the California Memorial Stadium during the fall to watch all the thrilling action of the college football.
 Basketball fans head to Haas Pavilion during the winter to catch all the slams, steals, and three-pointers as the men's and women's basketball teams play all their home games there.